pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_files.md

 # File Sharing API for Kotlin SDK

 ##### Breaking changes in v9.0.0

-PubNub Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, introduces a new PubNub client instantiation, and changes async callbacks and emitted status events.
-Apps built with versions < 9.0.0 may be impacted.
-See the Java/Kotlin SDK migration guide.
+PubNub Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, introduces a new client instantiation, and changes async callbacks and emitted status events.
+These changes can impact apps built with versions < 9.0.0.
+See the Java/Kotlin SDK migration guide for details.

-You can upload and share files up to 5 MB.
-When a file is uploaded to a channel, subscribers receive a file event containing file ID, filename, and optional description.
+You can upload/share files up to 5 MB.
+When a file is uploaded to a channel, subscribers receive a file event with file ID, filename, and optional description.

 ##### Request execution

-Most method invocations return an Endpoint; call .sync() or .async() to execute.
+Most Kotlin SDK methods return an Endpoint.
+You must call .sync() or .async() to execute, otherwise the operation will not run.

 ```
 1val channel = pubnub.channel("channelName")